pkiruba/Rosetta_Kinase_CM/README.md

 * Second, the single SDF file will be used for the alignment of a query (Molecule of interest) and database (in-house active kinase ligand template library) molecules using ROCS.
 The output will be each template aligned query molecule.
 * Third, combining the report files of each template aligned query molecule into a single report file.
 * Fourth, based on the single report file, the top 100 conformers for the given SMILES are selected.
-* Fifth, SDF to PARAMSwill be generated using 100 conformers for Rosetta Minimization step.
+* Fifth, SDF to PARAMS will be generated using 100 conformers for Rosetta Minimization step.
 ```
 python modeling_script.py -f ~/Desktop/2W1C_A_L0C -omega omega2 -rocs rocs -temp_lig /Users/kiruba/Desktop/rosetta_kinase_cm/template_ligand_library
 ```